havrak/DotFiles/README.md

 + ranger

 # "Dependencies"
++ light - you can use xbacklight for polybar, but module for it isn't configured
-+ light
++ i3lock
++ imagemagic (used for background of i3lock)
-+ i3lock - imagemagic, scrot
++ scrot (used for background of i3lock)
 + font misc
 + font siji
 + mathomatic (running in dropdrown terminal)